numpy/numpy.org/content/en/installing-python-and-numpy-guide.md

 Besides install sizes, performance and robustness, there are two more things to
 consider:
 - Intel MKL is not open source.
-For normal use this is not a problem, but if the user needs to redistribute an application built with NumPy, this could be an issue.
+For normal use this is not a problem, but if a user needs to redistribute an application built with NumPy, this could be an issue.
 - Both MKL and OpenBLAS will use multi-threading for function calls like `np.dot`, with the number of threads being determined by both a build-time